-Your Turn: Download our mobile app so you can always check your balance to make sure you have the money before making that purchase whether it’s putting gas in the car or buying that outfit on sale.
+Your Turn: Download our mobile app, where you can check your balance to ensure you have money available before purchasing.
+This is important, whether it’s putting gas in the car or buying that outfit on sale.

 Step 3 – Create a Budget

 Now is the perfect time to create your budget.
-Some people like to start with making a budget first which does make sense, but creating a budget can be overwhelming, especially if you haven’t done steps 1 & 2.
-And oftentimes people only include the required items in their budgets (house, car payment, student loan) and leave out those extra non-fixed expenses (Starbucks, car washes, annual doctor/vet visits) because they hadn’t realized how much they were actually spending each month.
+Some people like to start with making a budget first, which does make sense.
+Creating a budget can be overwhelming, though, especially if you haven’t done steps 1 & 2.
+Oftentimes, people only include the required items in their budgets, such as house and car payments and student loans.
+They leave out non-fixed expenses like coffee purchases and car washes because they don't realize how much they're spending.

-Since you’ve already created categories of your expenses in Step 1, you can use those same categories to create your monthly budget and put them into a spreadsheet or use an online tool to manage your budget.
+Utilize the categories you created for your expenses in Step 1 to create a monthly budget.
+Organize them into a spreadsheet or use an online tool to manage your budget.

-There are many free budget tools out there if you search “free budget calculator”.
-In this article, we have provided a couple of links to Microsoft Excel budget spreadsheets – one for Personal Monthly Budget which is great for one person and Household Monthly Budget which works well if you have more than 1 income.
+There are many free budget tools out there if you search “free budget calculator.”
+In this article, we have provided a couple of links to Microsoft Excel budget spreadsheets.
+One is for a Personal Monthly Budget, which is great for one person.
+The other is for a Household Monthly Budget, which works well if you have more than 1 income.

-The good thing about a budget calculator instead of just using lists is you get the income and expenses calculated and the remaining available each month.
-You can also go back at the end of each month and enter your actuals to keep better track of those extra costs you weren’t anticipating.
+Budget calculators are used for more than just lists.
+They also calculate the income and expenses as well as the remaining available balance each month.
+You can also enter your actuals at month's end to keep better track of those extra costs you weren’t anticipating.

-Your Turn: If you haveen't already, create your budget - you can choose either of these Microsoft Excel documents - select a Household Budget or a Personal Individual Budget.
+Your Turn: If you haven't already, create your budget.
+You can choose either of these Microsoft Excel documents - select a Household Budget or a Personal Individual Budget.

 Step 4 – Negotiate or Consolidate High Interest Rates for Lower Interest Rates

-This step consists of 2 action items: 1) negotiate lower interest rates and 2) consolidate or transfer high interest cards and loans into one or more loans with a lower interest rate
+This step consists of 2 action items.
+First, negotiate lower interest rates.
+Then, consolidate or transfer high-interest cards and loans into one or more loans with a lower interest rate

 Action Item 1 – Negotiation Lower Interest Rates